 Wild mussel beds are the basis of an important and varied fishery which local residents have managed for generations and which has provided marketable grades of cockles, winkles and mussels.

 Molluscan shellfish farming is the largest single commercial fishery on the Exe.
 It is concentrated between Powderham and Dawlish and in the mouth of the Estuary.
-The industry is based on the growing on of Pacific Oysters on racks on the foreshore and the rearing of Mussels in beds.
+The industry is based on the growing of introduced Pacific Oysters on racks on the foreshore and the rearing of Mussels in beds.

-The mussels are very important for birds such as Oyster Catchers who break open the mussels in order to eat the flesh inside.
+The mussels are very important for birds such as Oystercatchers who break open the mussels in order to eat the flesh inside.

 Saltmarsh habitats provide grazing and roosting areas for wildfowl and waders at high tide when they are not using the Estuary.

-Reedbeds are an important habitat for birds in the Uk.
+Reedbeds are an important habitat for birds in the UK.
 They provide roosting and feeding sites for migratory species.

 Reedbed habitats are used as refuge for shoals of fish and young eels which are a food source for many animals.

 Reedbeds are also a natural filtration system for wastewater, perform flood defence functions and stabilise sediments to reduce erosion.